tl21-09-22-0316 (1).jpg

 • Our Mini Mornings gives smaller kids the chance to experience films on the big screen in a child friendly environment, with soft lighting and lowered film volume.
 Mini Mornings are run every Sunday morning at 10am.
 Suitable for ages 2+

-The ticket price is 650 KSH per child and includes fresh juice and a healthy, homemade snack.
+The ticket price is 650 KSH per child and includes fresh juice and a homemade snack.
 All children must be under the supervision of an adult.
 The screening is free for the accompanying adults.

 UNSEEN GEMS FILMCLUB